DerBrunoIR/SystemGoverner/README.md

 # TODO

-System configuration is difficult to test without much effort.
+System configuration is difficult to test without writing some kind of mock.
 Some time in the future I will maybe investigate writing tests.
 Until then, most code is tested only manually by me.